-- o Anaesthetist.
+- Anaesthetist.

 - Anaesthesia trainee.

 - Director of nursing or nominee.

 - Pain clinic nominee and/or acute pain service nurse.

-- o Pre-anaesthesia clinic manager.
+- Pre-anaesthesia clinic manager.

-- o Midwifery manager.
+- Midwifery manager.

-- o Theatre manager.
+- Theatre manager.

 - Procedural imaging specialist.

-- o ICU nominee.
+- ICU nominee.

 - Theatre nurse.

 9.2.7.2.
 For pain medicine

 The following is a list of roles that must be included for interview, with one or more from each role to make up the total: